 - Your gaming machine's IP address.

-How to locate your router's IP Address
+How to click the links to get to your router's IP Address

 How To Forward Ports